Acknowledgement of Country

 f.
 What are the impacts of forced marriage?

 Forced marriages can have a devastating impact on those affected.
-Whether a person is at risk of a forced marriage, currently in a forced marriage, or has left a forced marriage, it is critical that they receive support.
+Whether a person is at risk of a forced marriage, is living in one, or has left one, it is critical that they receive support.

 Impacts of being at risk of, avoiding, stopping or leaving a forced marriage